 1. Check it!

 The first port of call is to check your credit file.
 You can sign up with credit reference agencies like Noddle or ClearScore for free, and although the score itself may seem a bit arbitrary, you can quickly gather how well you are doing in a relative sense.
 More importantly, you’ll also get a breakdown of what is counting in your favour, and what isn’t.

 If you see anything you suspect is incorrect, it’s important that you act.
 You can either contact the relevant company or take things further with a ‘notice of correction’.
 Bear in mind that any ‘blemishes’ will stay on your credit file for up to six years, so you certainly don’t want to be dragged down by any inaccuracies.

 2. Register to vote

-Another General Election is on its way, can you believe it!
-Anyway, it doesn’t matter which way you vote – or if you even vote at all – but it is vital that you register yourself on the electoral roll.
+The next UK General Election may not be scheduled until May 2022 but who knows what will happen before then – especially with the ongoing uncertainty surrounding BREXIT.
+It doesn’t matter which way you vote – or if you even vote at all – but it is vital that you register yourself on the electoral roll.
 For lenders, it’s a means of proving your address and ID, which would firm up any application for credit.
 It takes just a few minutes to register, and you can do it by clicking here.

 3. Use your credit card wisely